-- A. Site Inspection.
-A pre-development site inspection was conducted on September 10, 2020 by Trust personnel. - B. Valuation.
+A. Site Inspection.
+A pre-development site inspection was conducted on September 10, 2020 by Trust personnel.

+- B. Valuation.
 Lease rental rates were established in consideration with the anticipated uses of Trust lands and restrictions to the surface estate.
-Lease rates are consistent with similar agreements in the region and are fair market for the region - C. Terms and Conditions Review.
+Lease rates are consistent with similar agreements and were guided by fair market value for the region, assessed at 12% of the land appraisal value. - C. Terms and Conditions Review.
 No independent review of the proposed terms and conditions was required because they are standard to the leases already reviewed by a contracted private law firm and other public and private land managers to best serve the interests of the Trust.